Anla Courtis

 Alan Courtis (born February 22, 1972) is an Argentine musician, artist, composer and sound artist.
 He studied classical guitar, piano, theory and composition.
 He holds a degree in Communication Science from the University of Buenos Aires, where he currently runs an annual music workshop.
 He played electric guitar in diverse bands and in 1993 he co-founded the group Reynols.
 With this group he has released more than one hundred CDs and vinyls worldwide in labels like Trente Oiseaux, Digital Narcis, Drone Records, Locust, Sedimental, Beta-Lactam Ring Records, Celebrate Psi Phenomenon, RRR, Audiobot Records, Roaratorio, JDK, Reverse, Matching Head, American Tapes, Last Visible Dog, Carbon Records, Mikroton, etc.

+Depending on the project, Courtis sometimes spells his first name "Anla".
+Miguel Tomasin, the Reynols drummer and singer, did so first, and then Courtis decided to adopt it as an artistic psuedonym.